cs2901/yape-bcp-project-yapespots/documentation/developer_guide/developer_guide.md

 ## 1. Introduction

 Yape spots is a project that focuses on giving users the capacity to find more businesses that use Yape as a payment method and increasing the customers of these businesses.
 Yape spots uses a map that shows the location of all the businesses with Yape.
 Also, it provides the user the capacity to filter these businesses and search for others, making easier to find the location of your preference.

+**Value proposal:** Make businesses that use Yape as a payment method visible to Yape users.

 ## 2. Features